dpgaspar/Flask-AppBuilder/docs/rest_api.rst

     < Content-Type: application/json; charset=utf-8
     ...
     {
-      "message": "Not valid rison argument"
+      "message": "Not a valid rison argument"
     }

 You can additionally pass a JSON schema to